Hitting the Fan

-"Hitting the Fan" is the fifth episode of the fifth season of the American legal drama television series The Good Wife.
+"Hitting the Fan" is the fifth episode of the fifth season of the American legal drama television series The Good Wife, and the 95th episode overall.
 It originally aired on CBS in the United States on October 27, 2013.
 The episode deals with Alicia and Cary forming their own firm and the conflicts this causes.

-The episode was written by Robert King and Michelle King, and directed by James Whitmore, Jr.
+The episode was written by Robert King and Michelle King, and directed by James Whitmore Jr.

 Plot

 In the prior episode, Diane uncovered Alicia and Cary's plan to leave and start their own law firm.
 In the opening scene of Hitting the Fan, Diane reveals it to Will, and he angrily confronts Alicia about the situation.
-Hence, Alicia is fired along with all fourth year associates and a frantic pursuit of clients begins.
-Lockhart/Gardner imposes a restraining order on the new firm, preventing them from lobbying their biggest client, Chum-Hum.
+Hence, Alicia is removed as partner and then fired along with all fourth year associates and a frantic pursuit of clients begins.
+Lockhart/Gardner imposes a restraining order on the new firm, preventing them from lobbying their biggest client, Chumhum.
 Florrick/Agos responds in kind as the two firms battle each other in and out of court, while relationships crumble.
 Meanwhile, Peter, after hearing of his wife's firing, helps Alicia secure a client and rescinds Diane's Illinois Supreme Court Justice nomination.